Boys Don't Cry (band): Recent times

-2020-present: Greatest Hits album, re-releases, and new music
+2020–present: Greatest Hits album, re-releases, and new music

 In late April 2020, Boys Don't Cry announced the release of a new Greatest Hits album titled All the Very Best.
 This compilation spans the band's entire career to date, including songs from their first two full-length albums and later material.

 Shortly thereafter, Nick Richards announced that the band was re-releasing their entire back catalogue, including the band's 1983 debut EP Don't Talk to Strangers, both of their full-length 1980s albums, and Hear It Is!, along with a new album of outtakes and new/unreleased tracks titled Odds and Sods.
 (One apparent exception, the early single, "Who Said It?", also featured on the original 1983 EP, did not appear among the re-released material.)

 According to the band's Facebook page, in 2025, Nick Richards formed his own online label called HEADGAMES.
 The band is planning on releasing new and old material throughout the year, through this label.
-The first release, entitled "4PLAY", will be a four-track EP celebrating the fortieth anniversary of the song "I Wanna Be A Cowboy", consisting of four never-previously-released mixes.
+The first release, entitled "4PLAY", will be a four-track EP celebrating the 40th anniversary of the song "I Wanna Be A Cowboy", consisting of four never-previously-released mixes.